What is sleep apnea?

 Proper exercises can help you breathe better.
 Practice some breathing exercises.
-Since sleep apnea involves lack of oxygen in the body when it’s asleep, increasing energy levels through proper exercise increase oxygen intake and reduce sleep apnea.
+Since sleep apnea involves a lack of oxygen in the body when it’s asleep, increasing energy levels through proper exercise increases oxygen intake and reduces sleep apnea.
 It is highly recommended that you practice yoga.
 Yoga is associated with improved breathing, increased energy, and a healthier heart.

 According to an article published on helpguide.org, sleep apnea can be reduced if you do not have any heavy meals or caffeine within a couple of hours before going to bed, and even by maintaining consistent sleep hours.

 Also, consider reducing smoking and drinking.
 They are known to cause your airways to inflame and swell up.

 Maintaining a healthy weight is highly effective in getting rid of sleep apnea.
 Being overweight means that you have narrow air passages.
 This, in turn, blocks the airflow and causes you to gasp for air or snore.
 Keeping a healthy weight keeps the airway properly open and facilitates airflow.

 5. Using humidifiers